RCGS Resolute Review and Specifications

 Superior cabins (forward on Deck 5) and Superior Plus cabins (midship on Deck 5) have the option of a double or two single beds and feature a large picture window, writing desk with chair, floor-ceiling cabinet cabinetry, ensuite washroom with shower and provide easy access to Deck 5's aft-located bar lounge.
 Forward stairs lead up to the Navigation Bridge and Deck 7's forward observation lounge.

 Twin Private Cabins (located on Deck 4) have the option for either a double or two single configured beds.
 Features include a comfortable lounge adjacent to the large picture window, writing desk and chair, ample storage and private washroom facilities with shower.
 These cabins provide easy access to the main restaurant and the gift shop.

 Triple Occupancy Cabins (located on Deck 3) feature three twin beds, with two lower and one upper berth.
 They provide ample storage and private washroom facilities.
-A flat screen infotainment system is also included.
 They provide easy access to the ship's gangway and expedition room.